theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi/parameters.md

  1. Click the ![pen](/img/content/icons/pen.png) icon to edit the table.
 The window "Edit Table Contents" opens.
  2. Click **[Add]** to add new set of parameters.<br>
  3. Enter values or parameters.<br>
-When using runtime parameters, make sure the input matches the data type.<br>
+When using variables, make sure the input matches the data type.
-When entering constant scalar values of a wrong data type, the field is marked red.<br>
 ![BAPI edit table](/img/content/BAPI-Edit-Table-Contents.png){:class="img-responsive"}
 4. Click **[Remove]** to delete a row.

-#### Mapping Input Tables
+### Mapping Input Tables

-When connecting input data to the Xtract BAPI component, a data mapping between the input and the Xtract BAPI component is executed automatically.
+When connecting tables to the Xtract BAPI component, a data mapping is executed automatically.

 ![BAPI table mapping](/img/content/ssis-write-xtractis-fuba-02.png){:class="img-responsive"}